What is our water source?

 As soon as the repair is made or the preventive maintenance is complete.
-We made an effort to contact you and left a note on your door.
+We make an effort to contact you and leave a note on your door.
 If your water was turned off for non-payment, please contact the Administration Office.

 The sewer box in my yard has sewage coming out of it, who has to fix it?

 Please call us and we will come out immediately to check the problem, try to clear the plug and determine who will be responsible for the repairs.
 Call the Administration Office during office hours @ (916) 354-3700.
 After hours and weekends call the south gate @ (916) 354-3743.

 Where does the District's responsibility for the sewer line stop?

 At the clean out at the property line or connection to the sewer main.
 The line from that connection to and including the house are the responsibility of the homeowner.
 If you have a plugged sewer call the District first to see if we can clear it before you call a plumber.

 Wastewater goes to the Wastewater Treatment Plant on Highway 16, south of the District's administration building, where the water is treated, recycled and sent to the golf courses for irrigation.

 Why is there a sewer manhole in my backyard or a ditch behind my house?